elahegd/casino-minimal-sample/README.md

 ![comeon-javascript-test-site](example.png)
-# comeon-javascript-test
+# comeon-frontend-test

-Applicant's test for Javascript coders.
+Applicant's test for Frontend developers.

 ## Assignment Overview

-The assignment is to use Javascript to tie together existing HTML and data to create a minimal, working casino website.
+The assignment is to use develop the frontend and tie together existing data to create a minimal, working casino website.

 Basic HTML, CSS, images and JSON data is provided, however, feel free to impress by changing and enhancing any of these parts for an even better experience!

-Your mission is to provide the Javascript code that makes the parts work as described, below.
+Your mission is to provide the frontend code that makes the parts work as described, below.
 **Feel free to use any other openly available library for validation, templating, dependency injection, etc.**

 ## Assignment Criteria